arjjjohnson/DH110-2021F/assignment06/readme.md

 https://www.figma.com/proto/NhXvfObD6LZxxRoE7TvrjO/interface-design?node-id=201%3A3235&scaling=min-zoom&page-id=9%3A14

 > Although this prototype hasn't been formed with specific interactions yet.
-This design page al
+This design page allows users to see the outline of the design as supported by graphic design choices.

 ## Screen Design